usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 function initiates one iteration of the record builder, which will query the NexusLIMS database for any sessions that are waiting to have their record built and then proceed to build them and upload them to the NexusLIMS CDCS instance.
+As of November 2021, it also queries the API for any enabled NEMO-based harvesters, and will fetch any recent "usage events" to determine if a record needs to be built.
 As part of this process (and explained in detail below), the centralized file system is searched for files matching the session logs in the database, which then have their metadata extracted and are parsed into `Acquisition Activities`.